-Data on the percentage of individuals below poverty level is not available at the block group level.
-The percent of individuals below poverty level for each respective census tract is used as a proxy for the percent of individuals below poverty level within the block group.
+1 Data on the percentage of individuals below poverty level is not available at the block group level.
+The percent of individuals below poverty level for each census tract is proxy for the percent of individuals below poverty level within the block group.